mobile app bar

 Kansas City Chiefs quarterback Patrick Mahomes (15) during Super Bowl LIX Opening Night at Ceasars Superdome.

-Patrick Mahomes didn’t have the ideal finish to the 2024 season.
-His Kansas City Chiefs weren’t just walloped by the Philadelphia Eagles in the Super Bowl—Mahomes himself had one of the worst games of his career.
-However, he learned early in life from his late grandmother, Betty “Cindy” Mahomes, to “never back down,” a lesson that will surely drive him as the quarterback looks to bounce back next season.
+It wasn’t the greatest of finishes to the 2024 season for Patrick Mahomes.
+Super Bowl LIX should have been the icing on the cake—but it wasn’t.
+His Kansas City Chiefs weren’t just walloped by the Philadelphia Eagles—Mahomes himself had one of the worst games of his career.
+However, he learned early in life from the “fiercest” woman in his life, to “never back down,” a lesson that will surely drive him as he looks to bounce back next season.

 “She passed away a couple years ago but my entire life she was in a wheelchair but that didn’t stop her from being the fiercest, most competitive, loyal person.”

 “And hopefully, I could have that same competitive spirit and loyalty as I continue to grow older and get off that football field as well.
-That’s how I’ll forever honor her legacy and grandma, I hope I made you proud.”
+That’s how I’ll forever honor her legacy and grandma, I hope I made you proud,” an emotional Mahomes continued.

 View this post on Instagram